Connect with us

 Totals, also known as over/unders, involve betting whether the combined score of a sporting event will go over or under the predetermined total set by oddsmakers.
 The total will be the same for both the over and the under, but similar to the point spread, there’s a chance the juice could swing toward one side or another.

-A bet on the Argonauts-Roughriders Over 47.5 (-105) needs 48 or more points to cash your ticket, and you’ll have to risk $105 for every $100 in profit.
-Betting on the Under 47.5 (-115) requires a $115 risk to win $100 and 47 or fewer combined points in the game.
+A bet on the Argonauts-Roughriders over 47.5 (-105) needs 48 or more points to cash your ticket, and you’ll have to risk $105 for every $100 in profit.
+Betting on the under 47.5 (-115) requires a $115 risk to win $100 and 47 or fewer combined points in the game.

 Similar to spreads, there are two components to consider: the number itself and the actual odds for placing the bet.
 One site could have the same total and slightly different juice or the number could be different along with the prices, and you need to choose between your options.